 Commercials tend to be short, rarely going over the 30-second mark.
 Incidentally, this makes them ideal for social video marketing and online ads.
 However, take into account that it’s harder for commercials to rank organically in SERPs!

-All in all, if well-executed, video ads are a great marketing resource for raising brand awareness, attracting new customers, and increasing traffic to your website.
+All in all, if well-executed, video ads are a great tool to implement in your video marketing strategy to raise brand awareness, attract new customers, and increase traffic to your website.

 Customer Testimonials feature past or current customers sharing their positive experiences with your brand, product, or service.